illumineawake/illu-plugins/README.md

 The purpose of this repository is primarily for my own learning but also to provide open-source examples of automation using plugins.

-My development skills are novice at best so please take all of this with a grain of salt, feel free to reach out to me on discord: illumine#0083 to provide feedback or talk OSRS automation.
+My development skills are novice at best so please take all of this with a grain of salt, feel free to join the discord: https://discord.gg/YUHHsE or message me illumine#0083 to provide feedback or talk OSRS automation.

 # Use